hackeryarn/people/person/README.md

 # person

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that provides general functionality for parsing and sorting people data.

 ## Usage

-FIXME
+`person.core` defines a person structure and provides comparison functions for working with person data.

+`person.parser` provides a function `str->person` for parsing a string that represents person fields separated by `|`, `,`, or ` `.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Artem Chernyak

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at